 Like the recommendation letters, the resume should focus on the nominee's research contributions.
 It is best if each research project is described in a couple of sentences and clearly states what the nominee did.
 If the nominee has published (and/or submitted) papers, it is essential to list them with full citations (i.e., full author list exactly as given in the publication, title, venue, year, etc.).
 It is helpful if the nominee’s contribution to the paper is specified either in the resume or the research summary.

-The one-page research summary prepared by the student should focus on the research, providing specific details of what the nominee contributed.
+The one-page research summary prepared by the student should focus on the research, clearly stating the problem addressed and providing specific details of what the nominee contributed.
 Remember that the award committee is composed of computer scientists; it is not necessary to explain NP-completeness or what a scheduler is.
 But the committee isn't made up of specialists in the nominee's field, so it is appropriate to explain the more abstruse details of the research.
 Concentrate on what the nominee did, not on what the project did overall.
 We are interested in the nominee's contribution, not the fact that the nominee's advisor's idea is a cool one.
-The more detail that can be provided on the nominee's part of the project, the better the award committee can understand what the nominee did.
+The more detail that can be provided on the nominee's part of the project as well as impact and novelty of the nominee’s contribution, the better the award committee can understand what the nominee did.
 Special attention should be given to research, not implementation: for example, the committee is more interested in the algorithm the nominee designed than in the fact that the nominee implemented it in a particular new language.
-The nominee's publications (including submitted ones) should be noted and the nominee's part in them discussed; for example, did the nominee write the first draft, assume responsibility for a particular section, or contribute evaluation results?
+The nominee's publications (including submitted ones) should be noted and the nominee's part in each publication should be addressed; for example, did the nominee write the first draft, assume responsibility for a particular section, or contribute evaluation results?